STEM Lab Guide

 At the end of the STEM Lab, learners are asked questions about the concepts taught throughout the lab.
 Questions can be printed if they are to be completed by hand and turned in for a grade.
 Most questions are multiple-choice or true-false.
 Whether working in teams, group, or classroom settings, the answers to the questions can be discussed to make sure that all learners recognize the correct answers and why they are correct.
 Answers are provided in the STEM Lab Preview page.

-Extend the Apply and Rethink sections for longer periods of time to allow learners who are not proceeding at the same pace to catch up.
+If all learners are not proceeding at the same pace, a facilitator could extend Apply and Rethink sections for longer periods of time to allow the others to catch up.